 Multiple API Versions

 Counterfact can serve several versions of the same API simultaneously from a single running process.
-Each version gets its own URL prefix, its own generated types, and its own route handler invocation — but all versions share the same route files.
+Each version can have its own URL prefix, generated types, and route handler invocation — while all versions share the same route files.

 Contents